SaatvikManagari/IIT-Soc-8-bit-Microprocessor/README.md

 ### Drop Registers

-This register file is a 4 NEG-CLK-EDGE D-Registers with a 2-bit unique address.
+This register file is a 4 POS-CLK-EDGE D-Registers with a 2-bit unique address.
 These registers act as a Multi-Accumulator system to avoid data handling hazards.
 This can receive data only from the ALU.

 ### ALU